Ironikus/wp-webhooks/readme.txt

 == Changelog ==

+= 2.0.4: May 11, 2020 =
+* Feature: New webhook trigger that sends data on trashing a post (custom post types supported)
+* Feature: The tax_input argument for the create_post action now supports JSON formatted strings
+* Feature: Added taxnomies as well to post_delete trigger
+* Feature: Added full post thumbnail URL to the post_create and post_delete trigger
+* Feature: Extend demo data for post_create and post_delete trigger
+* Tweak: Added the already existing parameters to the parameter description of the post_delete trigger
+* Tweak: Optimized all webhook descriptions and texts
+* Tweak: Optimize layout for the webhook action argument list
+* Fix: Taxonomies haven't been sent over on post_create and post_update trigger

 = 2.0.3: March 17, 2020 =
 * Feature: EXTENSION MANAGEMENT - You can now manage all extensions for WP Webhooks and WP Webhooks Pro within our plugin via a new tab (Install, Activate, Deactivate, Upgrade, Delete)